The views expressed by the host of this program documented to me the screws coming loose here.

 A bunch of people have run the numbers.

-You're probably tired of me pointing it out, but it's as long as they're gonna continue trying this misdirection, I'm gonna continue hitting you between the eyes with the truth.
+You're probably tired of me pointing it out, but it's as long as they're going to continue trying this misdirection, I'm going to continue hitting you between the eyes with the truth.

 And yet they persist in thinking at the Republican establishment that they don't have a prayer unless they get the Hispanic vote.

-And so Jeb goes out and starts speaking Spanish.
+And so Jeb goes out and starts speaking Spanish as though somehow that's going to convert to votes.

 I mean, you would think these are people who do want to win elections, right?

-You would think that they'd want to be honest about what they have to do to win.
+You would think that they want to be honest about what they have to do to win.

 Why do they lie to themselves?